 Security is directed by DocuVision’s President and Chief Product Officer and maintained by DocuVision’s Chief Technology Officer.

-DocuVision currently uses the following cloud services (the “Cloud Services”) Amazon Web Services (AWS), Google Cloud Platform (GCP) and/or Microsoft Azure (Azure) to process data with ephemeral storage in AWS/GCP/Azure and may make use of external API calls as described below.
+DocuVision currently uses the following cloud services (the “Cloud Services”) Amazon Web Services (AWS), Google Cloud Platform (GCP) and/or Microsoft Azure (Azure) to process data and may make use of external API calls as described below.

 DocuVision employees do not have physical access to any of the GCP, AWS or Azure data centers, servers, network equipment, or storage.